-- 1) Practice the Truth is walking in the Light.
-And you're constantly walking in the Light.
-And as we saw, coming to the Light. - 2) Practicing sin is walking in darkness.
-And when people sin, this brings spiritual blindness.
+- 1) practice the Truth is walking in the Light.
+And you're constantly walking in the Light, coming to the Light - 2) practicing sin is walking in darkness.

+When people sin, this brings spiritual blindness!

-Now, when people sin, and (as we will see) repent, then that clears everything up.
+When people sin, and repent, then that clears everything up.
 God will cleanse us from that.
-But when people sin and are walking in darkness and do not repent, they become blind-spiritually blind!
+But when people sin and are walking in darkness and do not repent, they become blind, spiritually blind!
 And they don't know where they're going.

-- 3) The claim: You do not have sin means denying the sinful nature of humans.
-The Truth is not in you and hence you are practicing sin. - 4) The claim: Have not sin and action and behavior makes God a liar.
-Now you think about that for a minute.
-About how profound that is if you make God a liar.
-It's one thing to lie, it's one thing to be a liar; but it's another thing, by your action and your behavior and proclamations, to make God a liar! - 5) Confess your sins-God cleanses us from every sin and unrighteousness.
+- 3) the claim that you do not have sin means denying the sinful nature of humans.
+The Truth is not in you and hence you are practicing sin - 4) the claim that you have not sin and action and behavior makes God a liar.

+Think about that for a minute, about how profound that is if you make God a liar.
+It's one thing to lie, it's one thing to be a liar; but it's another thing, by your action and your behavior and proclamations, to make God a liar!

+5) confess your sins; God cleanses us from every sin and unrighteousness

-Now let's look at the comparison of the Scriptures there in 1-John, and what I've done, I've taken the things which show walking in sin or walking in the darkness and practicing sin.
-So I've got 1-John 1 and then verses 6, 8 and 10.
-Then that is paralleled by 1-John verses 7, 9 and 1-John 2:1-2.
-Now let's just look at verses 6, 8 & 10 for a minute.
-Notice the 'if' clauses here-and we'll come back and review those in just a minute.
+Now let's look at the comparison of the Scriptures there in 1-John, and what I've done, I've taken the things that show walking in sin or walking in the darkness and practicing sin.
+So I've got 1-John 1: 6, 8, 10.
+That is paralleled by 1-John 1: 7, 9 and 1-John 2:1-2.
+Let's just look at 1-John 1: 6, 8, 10 for a minute.
+Notice the if clauses here:

-1-John 1:6: "If we are proclaiming that we have fellowship with Him... [that is, 'we know God, we're fellowshipping with God.'] ...and we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth."
-And the Greek there means literally practice the Truth.
-Now, every time you come across the word Truth immediately certain Scriptures should come to your mind:
+1-John 1:6: "If we proclaim that we have fellowship with Him... ['we know God, we're fellowshipping with God'] ...but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth."
+The Greek there means literally practice the Truth.
+Every time you come across the word Truth immediately certain Scriptures should come to your mind:

 - God's Word is Truth

 - Your commandments are Truth

 - Your laws are Truth

-- All Your precepts are Truth
+- all Your precepts are Truth

-When we get into the second chapter we're going to see about commandment-keeping and how so important that is.
-Now notice, all the way through we are looking at claims in the plural: we.
-So that could be either be the apostles or that could be the Christians as a group.
+When we get into the 1-John 2 we're going to see about commandment-keeping and how so important that is.
+All the way through we are looking at claims in the plural: we.
+That could be either be the apostles or that could be the Christians as a group.

-Verse 8: "If we say that we do not have sin... [that's meaning that is you do not have a sinful nature.
+Verse 8: "If we say that we do not have sin..."
+That means you do not have a sinful nature.
 All people are good people and all people are righteous people and all good people everywhere will all get together and we will all build this wonderful New World Order.
-That's what the whole spirit of deception is all about.] ... we are deceiving ourselves and the Truth is not in us....
-[So you see, you have two things here: they are not practicing the Truth, and the Truth cannot be in them.
+That's what the whole spirit of deception is all about.

+"...we are deceiving ourselves and the Truth is not in us" (v 8).
+You have two things here: they are not practicing the Truth, and the Truth cannot be in them.
 Why?
-Because we're looking at the differences we just saw in 1-John 4:6-we are to know the Spirit of Truth and the spirit of error.]
-(Now v 10): ...If we say that we have not sinned, we are making Him a liar, and His Word is not in us."
+Because we're looking at the differences we just saw in 1-John 4:6-we are to know the Spirit of Truth and the spirit of error.

+Verse 10: "If we say that we have not sinned, we make Him a liar, and His Word is not in us."